Gallbladder polyp: Diagnosis

+Cholesterol polyp, high magnification, showing papillary fronds with foamy macrophages.
+In this case, there is mild chronic cholecystitis, and subsequently the epithelial nuclei show reactive changes with mild enlargement and irregularity, but not to the degree of being dysplasia.

 Treatment

 Most polyps are benign and do not need to be removed.
 Surgical removal of the gallbladder (cholecystectomy) is recommended when a gallbladder polyp larger than 1 cm is found, even if the person has no symptoms clearly related to the polyp.
 Laparoscopic surgery is an option for small or solitary polyps.

 Epidemiology

 Polypoid lesions of the gallbladder affect approximately 5% of the adult population.
 The causes are uncertain, but there is a definite correlation with increasing age and the presence of gallstones (cholelithiasis).
 Most affected individuals do not have symptoms.
 The gallbladder polyps are detected during abdominal ultrasonography performed for other reasons.

 The incidence of gallbladder polyps is higher among men than women.
 The overall prevalence among men of Chinese ancestry is 9.5%, higher than other ethnic types.